Scapa Flow and the Churchill Barriers

 After World War I, Germany presented a problem for the rest of the world.
 What was to be done with the German High Seas Fleet?
 No one wanted Germany to have a powerful naval fleet, but at the same time no one wanted to deal with the problem.
 Meanwhile, France and Italy each wanted a quarter of the German fleet, and that would hurt Britain's current naval advantage.

 On 21 June 1919, the German commanding officer signaled the ships to scuttle themselves.
 The crews opened the seacocks and allowed the ships to flood and sink.
-They had already loosened portholes, propped open waterproof doors and hatches, and drilled holes through bulkheads.
+They had already loosened portholes, welded waterproof doors and hatches so they couldn't be closed, and drilled holes through bulkheads.
+Vital handles and tools had been dropped overboard so valves could not be closed.
 Out of the 74 German ships, 15 out of the 16 capital ships (that is, battleships and battlecruisers), 5 out of the 8 cruisers, and 32 out of the 50 destroyers were sunk.

 The British Admiral Wemyss said, "I look upon the sinking of the German fleet as a real blessing.
 It disposes once and for all the thorny question of the redistribution of these ships."